mariamarinr/LAR_Evolution/README.md

 ### Expression Analysis
 - `prep_expression_matrix.R` - Filters RNA-seq count data based on a list of candidate genes, transposes the expression matrix, and merges it with sample metadata to prepare a clean dataset for downstream analyses (e.g., visualization, statistical modeling).
-- `LMM-analysis_plot.R` - Conducts linear mixed-effects modeling (LMM) analysis on RNA-seq data, performs post-hoc comparisons, and visualizes gene expression patterns with boxplots and violin plots.
+- `LMM_expression_analysis.R` - Conducts linear mixed-effects modeling (LMM) analysis on RNA-seq data, performs post-hoc comparisons, and visualizes gene expression patterns with boxplots and violin plots.

 ## Usage
 Each script contains comments and instructions for execution.
 To run a script, ensure you have the required dependencies installed.
 Example: